nadsella/example-laravel-docker-env/README.md

 Once built, you should be able to access this at http://localhost.

 From here on, you can follow the Laravel [documentation](https://laravel.com/docs/8.x/installation).

+# Database

+If you'd like to connect to your db container, please create a duplicate of the .env.example (or just rename it - please do not commit this).
+This file needs to be called '.env'.